WICG/media-feeds/explainer.md

 7. `image` - artwork to be displayed by the user agent.
 These should be [ImageObject](https://schema.org/ImageObject).
 This allows the user agent to pick the right artwork based on the size

 8. `potentialAction` - the action to watch the media.
-If the object is a [TVSeries](https://schema.org/TVSeries) and has an embedded [TVEpisode](https://schema.org/TVEpisode) then the `potentialAction` is only required on the [TVEpisode](https://schema.org/TVEpisode)
+If the object is a [TVSeries](https://schema.org/TVSeries) and has an embedded [TVEpisode](https://schema.org/TVEpisode) then the `potentialAction` is only required on the [TVEpisode](https://schema.org/TVEpisode).
+The `potentialAction` is also not required on items that are embedded in a broadcast event.

 It is *suggested* that the media items have the following properties: